 Informational (1xx) responses other than 100 (Trying) MAY contain message bodies, including session descriptions.
 If a 1xx response contains a session description, a UAC SHOULD cease generating local ringback tone.
 Session descriptions in 1xx responses are interpreted in the same manner as those in 2xx responses.
 In particular, the session description MUST be formatted in such a way that it would be valid in a 2xx response.
 Thus, the UAS can only include a session description in its provisional response if the UAC has included one in an earlier INVITE.
-(SIP extensions may specify additional circumstances where session descriptions may be included.)
-If a later provisional response or 2xx contains a different session description, this new description is treated as if it were the original response to the session description in the INVITE.
+(SIP extensions may specify additional circumstances where session description, this new description is treated as if it were the original response to the session description in the INVITE.